mbabynames search ✿

 Ada Katherine

-Ada translates to "noble and strong".
+Ada translates to "noble".
 Katherine to "pure".
 Together they create a full-name meaning with real texture.
 The hard K in Katherine gives a clean break after Ada's open vowel ending.

 Ada ends with an open A sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Ada Charlotte